contao/docs/docs/dev/framework/routing/content-routing.md

 }
 ```

-But suppose have a front end module that fetches your objects from the database and then lists them via a template in
+But suppose you have a front end module that fetches your objects from the database and then lists them via a template
-the front end:
+in the front end:

 ```php
 // src/Controller/FrontendModule/FoobarListController.php